Indonesian cuisine: European influences

 Some dishes created during the colonial era were influenced by Dutch cuisine, including roti bakar (grilled bread), roti buaya, macaroni schotel (macaroni casserole), pastel tutup (Shepherd's pie), bistik jawa (Javanese beef steak), erten (pea soup), brenebon (kidney bean soup) and sop buntut.

 Many pastries, cakes and cookies such as kue bolu (tart), lapis legit (spekkoek), lapis Surabaya (spiku), kroket (croquette), kue bolu kenari (ontbijtkoek), and kastengel (kaasstengels or cheese sticks) are come from Dutch influence.
 Some recipes were invented as Dutch Indies fusion cuisine, using native ingredients but employing European pastry techniques.
 These include pandan cake and klappertaart (coconut tart).
 Kue cubit, commonly sold as a snack at schools and marketplaces, are believed to be derived from poffertjes.

+To a lesser extent, the Portuguese have also left their mark on Indonesian cuisine, in particular the Eastern part of the country's cooking, Panada for one, is believed to be an Indonesian interpretation of the Portuguese Empanadas, while Kue pastel is also another example of an interpretation of Portuguese pastry cooking by the Indonesians, Pastel de nata is also commonly present in the country, especially in the eastern parts of the country and among the Portuguese descendants in the city of Jakarta.

 Influence abroad

 Conversely, Indonesian cuisine also had influenced the Dutch through their shared colonial heritage.
-Indonesian cuisine also influencing neighbouring countries through Indonesians migration across the straits to Malaysia.
+Indonesian cuisine also influencing neighbouring countries through Indonesians migration across the straits to Malaysia and Singapore.

 Malaysia

 Because of their proximity, historic migrations and close cultural kinship, Indonesian cuisine also has influenced neighbouring cooking traditions; most notably Malaysian cuisine.
 Indonesian influence is pervasive in the central state of Negeri Sembilan, which was settled largely by Minangkabau people hailing from West Sumatra and is, thus, reflected in their culture, history and cuisine.
 Minangkabau cuisine influences is profound in Malay cooking tradition, as the result both traditions share same dishes; including rendang, gulai, asam pedas and tempoyak.
 Rendang is a typical example that has been well-integrated into mainstream Malaysian cuisine and is now considered their own, and popular especially during Hari Raya Aidil Fitri.
 In the early 20th century, there are large influx of Sumatrans to Kuala Lumpur and other parts of Malaysia heartland, that led to the popularity of Nasi Padang (originated from Padang city, West Sumatra) not only in Malaysia, but also in Singapore.

 The Malay cuisine of southernmost state of Johor, reflects the influences of Javanese who settled there for over past two centuries.
 Popular Javanese-origin dishes in Johor includes ayam penyet, nasi ambeng, telur pindang, sayur lodeh, mee rebus and pechal.